Addressing (Civic Address)

 Who Assigns my Civic Address?

-The City Building Inspector and/or the Director of Development Services assign civic numbers / addresses within the City of Port Alberni.
+The City Building Inspector and/or the Manager of Planning assign civic numbers / addresses within the City of Port Alberni.
 Canada Post is the authority for assigning you a Postal Code.
 Consistent addressing and numbering of buildings and suites within the city helps emergency response personnel, delivery drivers, and the general public locate buildings.
 The City supplies North Island 911 Corporation with civic addressing information for emergency response agency dispatch including the Port Alberni Fire Department and local R.C.M.P. detachment.

 - It is the responsibility of the property owner to ensure that the correct civic addressing on their property is being used.
 Please take note that the civic number posted on a doorway is not always correct for a variety of reasons.
 You will avoid unnecessary problems if you confirm your correct civic address by consulting with the Building Inspector.
 If confirmation is required in writing it can be requested and obtained from the Building Inspector.